AdamFHolt/Analytical-mantle-flow-modeling/flow_computations/README.md

 The main driver script is global_pressure_withPressurePlot.py, which computes pressure for an input plate and slab model (location in inputs/) and plots the pressure field (into plots/).

 Inside inputs/ are the slab geometries (see end of README for file structure details).
 For example, the reference model geometry is 'Slab2.0FinalNo_JapTail_nnr_FS' and so there are two files corresponding to this model.
 Subbon_Slab2.0Final_NoJapTail_nnr_FS.inp, which contains the plate boundary geometry (and slab wall velocities) and Subbon_Slab2.0Final_NoJapTail_nnr_FS.inp, which contains the plate domain boundary conditions (e.g. the plate velocities).
 One can run "./plot_boundary_locations.py Slab2.0FinalNo_JapTail_nnr_FS" to check/plot the plate boundaries of this particular file.
 In addition to these geometry files, a Subgrd* file is required, which contains the boundary segment lengths and the interval over which to grid the pressure field for output.
+See the last section of this README for specific details about the structure of these three types of input files.

 As an example, to run a model using this reference geometry, make a plot of the pressure and velocity field, and calculate the pressure discontinuity (DP) at all slab walls, one would execute: